What is your greatest musical passion?

 Lisa is the Office Manager in the ECLC office Monday through Friday, answering your phone calls, assembling the worship bulletins, sending e-mail announcements, and a host of other tasks that keep ECLC running smoothly.
 Lisa grew up in and loves Minneapolis, but doesn't love the parking (especially in the winter) so she lives nearby in St. Louis Park with her family.

 What part of youth ministry excites you the most?

 High-school youth are naturally faced with the question, "What do I want to do with my life?"
 As their senior year comes and goes, the question gets asked, "What do I do now?"
 One of my passions in youth ministry is vocational formation: being in solidarity with young people as they discern the meeting place of their gifts and the needs of the world.
 As young people eventually move beyond church walls to their "what do I do now?" place in life, my hope is that they have come to realize God is calling for them.

 J.D.
-Mechelke grew up in Stillwater, Minnesota. he is currently living in Minneapolis and attending Augsburg College for his Bachelors in Youth and Family Ministry.
-His hobbies include back country camping by canoe or in the mountains, reading literature and nonfiction, and being a theology nerd.
+Mechelke grew up in Stillwater, Minnesota and lives in Minneapolis.
+He earned a Bachelors in Youth and Family Ministry from Augsburg College, and is currently attending Luther Seminary.
+His hobbies include backcountry camping by canoe or in the mountains, reading literature and nonfiction, and being a theology nerd.
 J.D. particularly enjoys the study of Latin American liberation theology along with the theology of death and dying.
 J.D.'s sister and parents now live in Englewood, FL.
 He is lucky enough to visit them on occasion, escaping to a more tropical climate.